 They are treating it all wrong.. the 90’s style.
 How it applies to you is that often, YOU are the fool doing it all wrong.
 So stop it!

 “But it feels so good..” please… (see) Therapy vs Therapeutic…And why you’re screwed.

-The problem is with flexibility.
-A term that is thrown around way too much and should have basically died in the 1990’s.
-In the modern era we want to look at “mobility” or simply, how the body works in movement.
-I don’t care so much about your hamstring flexibility when tested by a sit and reach test but more about how your hamstring works in a real world application such as the back, hip, knee and ankle all bending together as you lift something off the ground…MOBILITY!
+The problem is with “flexibility.”
+A term that is thrown around way too much and should have basically died in the 1990s.
+In the modern era, we want to look at “mobility” or simply, how the body works in movement.
+I don’t care so much about your hamstring flexibility when tested by a sit and reach test but more about how your hamstring works in a real-world real-world application such as the back, hip, knee, and ankle all bending together as you lift something off the ground…MOBILITY!

-Remember in the 90’s when an Olympian or NFL player went down with a hammy?
+Remember in the ’90s when an Olympian or NFL player went down with a hammy?
 The trainer would run out and immediately start stretching that baby.
-You ever see that nowadays?
+Have you ever seen that nowadays?
 NO WAY! –maybe for a cramp (keep reading, this one is down below) Electrolytes – Dude, You need some but not a pulled muscle.
 The hammy almost always is injured in a “fast stretch” elongation injury.
 DON’T stretch it.
 Despite what your coach and PE teacher back in the day taught you.
 That era is dead, there’s a better version now!